|

 Here’s the hardwood flooring being put in.

-• Relocated the refrigerator and created a hallway
+• Relocate the refrigerator and create a hallway

 kitchen before picture